chw9/deduce_game/README.md

 ### Command line:
 #### Interact with the program by typing responses to prompts given in the command line.
 Use the exact response options given in the prompt.
 To play this version, run `python deduce.py`.

+If you wish to see all of the hidden cards, look at the file `dontread.py`.